Reynaldo Hernández

 Reynaldo Antonio Hernández Villegas (born September 11, 1984, in Concepción Batres) is a Salvadoran former footballer.
 He was banned for life in 2013, for match-fixing while playing for the El Salvador national football team.

 Club career

 Hernández started his professional career with club C.D.
 Guerrero in 2005, joined Primera División de Fútbol de El Salvador (La Primera) club Vista Hermosa in 2006, and moved to La Primera club C.D. Águila in 2012.

 International career

 Hernández made his debut with the Salvadoran senior team on May 30, 2009, in a match against Jamaica at RFK Stadium, Washington, D.C.
 Although he played most of the game, he was subbed four minutes before the final whistle.
 The game ended with a scoreless draw.

 As of August 2011, he has earned a total of 10 caps (scoring no goals) and has represented his country at the 2011 CONCACAF Gold Cup.

-On September 20, 2013, Hernández was one of 14 Salvadoran players banned for life due to their involvement with match fixing.
+In August, Castillo was one of 22 players suspended by El Salvador's football federation pending an investigation into match-fixing.
+On September 20, 2013, Hernández was one of 14 members of the Salvadoran national team banned for life for match fixing.